 Biodiversity at Sundarban Tiger Reserve and National Park

-Fauna: The Royal Bengal Tigers are reserve’s pride.
+Fauna: The Royal Bengal Tigers are the reserve’s pride.
 These denizens have developed swimming skills over time.
 You can easily spot some of these gliding across the saline waters.
-There are also Leopard Cats, Wild Boar, Indian Grey Mongoose, Jungle Cat, Chital etc.
+There are also Leopard Cats, Wild Boar, Indian Grey Mongoose, Jungle Cat, Chital, etc.

-Avifauna: The complex geological and hydrological character of Sundarbans attracts the multitude of bird varieties.
-You can spot openbill storks, brahminey kite, cotton teals, gray herons, red junglefowl, green pigeons etc.
+Avifauna: The complex geological and hydrological character of Sundarbans attracts a multitude of bird varieties.
+You can spot openbill storks, brahminey kite, cotton teals, gray herons, red junglefowl, green pigeons, etc.

-Aquatic Fauna: The snaking water channels of Sundarbans are home to the multiferous variety of aquatic life.
-Sawfish, electric ray, skipping frog, tree frogs, Ganges River Dolphins, Chinese White Dolphins are some of the occupants.
+Aquatic Fauna: The snaking water channels of Sundarbans are home to a multiferous variety of aquatic life.
+Sawfish, electric rays, skipping frogs, tree frogs, Ganges River Dolphins, and Chinese White Dolphins are some of the occupants.

 Reptiles: The estuarine ecosystem ensures the presence of different types of reptiles.
 Estuarine Crocodiles are most popular here.
-Chameleons, Monitor lizards, turtles, Python, King Cobra, dog-faced water snake are also found.
+Chameleons, Monitor lizards, turtles, Python, King Cobra, and dog-faced water snakes are also found.

-At Sundarban National Park, safari experience is incomparable to any other safari.
-The obvious reason being its unique geographical features.
+At Sundarban National Park, the safari experience is incomparable to any other safari.
+The obvious reason is its unique geographical features.
 The other, nonobvious reason is that you don’t get to avail a Jeep safari at Sundarbans.
 You get something better.
 Guess what?
 A boat safari.

 You can sail through the dense forest across the many river channels that make up Sundarbans islands.
 The boats can be AC or Non-AC, large or small hired for longer or shorter sailing journeys.
 You can practically customize your safari experience here.